swiftlang/swift-evolution/proposals/nnnn-freestanding-declaration-macros.md

 macro-expansion-declaration -> '#' identifier generic-argument-clause[opt] function-call-argument-clause[opt] trailing-closures[opt]
 ```

 At top level and function scope where both expressions and declarations are allowed, a freestanding macro expansion site is first parsed as a macro expansion expression.
 It will be replaced by a macro expansion declaration later during type checking, if the macro resolves to a declaration macro.
-This is to allow the following infix expressions to be parsed correctly as an expression.
+It is ill-formed if a macro expansion expression resolves to a declaration macro but isn't the outermost expression.
+This parsing rule is required in case an expression starts with a macro expansion expression, such as in the following infix expression:

 ```swift
 #line + 1